 Part 1: How To Prepare Your Design File

 The first part of the process is to create a file that your vinyl machine will use to cut out the design.
+In the event that you do not have one of these, you can find a DTF station film that allows you to produce high-quality prints if you want to make this idea a bigger one.
 I love my Cricut Maker machine, here is a helpful post that you can use to compare Cricut Machines that are currently on the market.

 Step 1: Open up the design software which you are using.
 (In this example, I am using Cricut Design Space)